collabnix/cherrybot/content/en/docs/Getting started/xavier/_index.md

 sudo pkill -SIGHUP dockerd
 ```

-## Running the DeepStreaming Container
+## Running the DeepStream Container

 - DeepStream 5.1 provides Docker containers for both dGPU and Jetson platforms.
 - These containers provide a convenient, out-of-the-box way to deploy DeepStream applications by packaging all associated dependencies within the container.